resource11/100DaysOfGatsby/src/pages/pandas-and-pineapples.md

 featuredImage: ../images/disney-cruise-bar.jpg
 ---

 Do Pandas eat pineapples?
 Check out this short video that shows that yes! pandas do seem to really enjoy pineapples!
 Welp, that's still a banana.
+This is a Markdown file.

 ![Colorful group of umbrellas nestled on the soft tropical sands of Castaway Cay](../images/castaway-key-umbrellas-closeup.jpg)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4SZl1r2O_bY" frameborder="0" allowfullscreen></iframe>
+<iframe title="Ya Ya eating Banana" width="560" height="315" src="https://www.youtube.com/embed/4SZl1r2O_bY" frameborder="0" allowfullscreen></iframe>